 Sanding the primer

-To get your cabinets primed and ready for paint, you’ll want to sand them thoroughly.
-If you skip this step and don’t sand down all imperfections in your cabinets, they will become more obvious once they’re painted.
+To get your cabinet primed and ready for paint, you’ll want to sand them thoroughly.
+If you skip this step and don’t sand down all imperfections in your cabinet, they will become more obvious once they’re painted.
 Be sure to use medium-grit sandpaper and just keep going until there are no raised areas left on your cabinets.

 Vacuum and Then Use a Tack Cloth